biolink/biolink-model/docs/index.md

        * [PathognomonicityQuantifier](PathognomonicityQuantifier.md) - A relationship quantifier between a variant or symptom and a disease, which is high when the presence of the feature implies the existence of the disease
  * [SubjectOfInvestigation](SubjectOfInvestigation.md) - An entity that has the role of being studied in an investigation, study, or experiment
  * [ThingToDiseaseOrPhenotypicFeatureAssociationMixin](ThingToDiseaseOrPhenotypicFeatureAssociationMixin.md)
- * [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity with a taxon
+ * [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity that can be taxonomically classified.
+This includes individual organisms; genes, their products and other molecular entities; body parts; biological processes
  * [VariantToThingAssociationMixin](VariantToThingAssociationMixin.md)

 ### Other Classes